CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/3_AzSHCIIntegration.md

 ## Task 1: Verify your Azure Stack HCI 22H2 Cluster is registered with Azure

-**Within this lab the Azure Stack HCI 22H2 cluster is already registered.**
+**Within this lab the Azure Stack HCI 22H2 cluster is already registered within Azure.**

-To verify the registration let's now use PoweShell.
+To verify the registration let's now use **PowerShell**.

 We're going to perform the registration verification from the **AdminCenter** machine, which we've been using to access Windows Admin Center.